 Hello!
 One of my favorite spring holidays is coming up soon.
 St. Patrick’s Day.
-Originally this was a religious Catholic holiday.
+Originally this was a Catholic religious holiday.
 St. Patrick is the patron Saint and apostle of Ireland.
-On this modern day at my house, we use it as a day to celebrate our Irish heritage.
+On this modern-day at my house, we use as a day to celebrate our Irish heritage.
 I love celebrating holidays with my kiddos.
-No matter how small it is fun to create memories and traditions with them.
+No matter how small, creating memories and traditions with them is fun.
 So here are 5 fun St. Patrick’s Day Kid Activities for you to enjoy with your kiddos.

 St. Patrick’s Day Kid Books

-I talk a lot about childrens books here on my site.
+I talk a lot about children’s books here on my site.
 Reading is very important for kids and we do a lot of it in our house.
-I love reading themed books with my kids because its an easy way to explain events and other things happening in their lives.
-Here are 5 of our favorite St. Patrick’s Day themed illustrated books.
+I love reading themed books with my kids because it’s an easy way to explain events and other things happening in their lives.
+Here are 5 of our favorite St. Patrick’s Day-themed illustrated books.
 I always try to include fiction and no fiction when choosing what to read with my kiddos.

 St. Patrick’s Day Crafts

 Painting a Rainbow.
-I love doing hand and foot prints with my very little kiddos.
+I love doing hand and footprints with my very little kiddos.
 It’s a fun way to create memories and very easy to fit in almost any theme you can think of.
-My favorite hand print painting for St. Patrick’s Day kids Activities is making a rainbow.
+My favorite handprint painting for St. Patrick’s Day kid’s Activities is making a rainbow.
 6 colors- red, orange, yellow, green, blue, and purple.
 6 hand prints.
 I print them in an arch and have it ends at a black pot of gold I cut out with construction paper.
-They can even do finger prints to make the gold coins flowing out of the pot.
+They can even do fingerprints to make the gold coins flow out of the pot.
 It is so cute.
 Just make sure you have lots of wipes around to clean their hands when changing through the colors.

 I also have created a shamrock cut out and printed feet on hands on each of the leaves with